 Assess your hair first.

-Let’s not sugarcoat things: Getting a perm can wreak havoc on your hair.
+Let’s not sugarcoat things: Perming can wreak havoc on your hair.
 Since your mane will be exposed to high heat and chemicals for a few hours, there’s a high chance your hair can get dry and brittle.
 Consult your hairstylist first to know if your hair can handle a perm, especially if you have sensitive, thin, or damaged hair.

-Make sure your hair is in top shape before having it permed.
+Make sure your hair is in top shape before perming it.

 Your hair needs to be healthy if you want your curls to turn out beautifully.
 Untreated hair tends to hold a perm best.
 If your hair is color-treated, dry, or damaged, you might want to postpone your perm plans for a month or two to let your locks recover.